LIF Financial Services Risk + Compliance Symposium NYC 2026

 5:30 pm - 6:00 pm | Fireside chat: Innovation in financing

-• Shifting the conversation: How is “catalytic” government capital (like the UK’s National Wealth Fund) acting as a signal for private equity?
+• Shifting the conversation: How “catalytic” government capital (like the UK’s National Wealth Fund) is acting as a signal for private equity

-• Innovative financing: How can hybrid capital solutions support the buildout of processing and recycling capacity in the West?
+• Innovative financing: How hybrid capital solutions can support the buildout of processing and recycling capacity in the West

 6:00 pm - 7:00 pm | Closing Remarks + NETWORKING RECEPTION